 News

-NCGS has awarded Richard Chambers Memorial Scholarships to two postgraduate candidates:
+NCGS awarded its 2025-26 Richard Chambers Memorial Scholarships to two postgraduate candidates:

 Nancy Carman of the University of Wisconsin-Milwaukee for the proposal “Redox-Driven Mineral Evolution in Lassen’s Hydrothermal System: Seasonal Controls on Active Surface Alteration” under advisor Dr. Lindsay McHenry.